 On a more cheerful note in the 17th century in many towns wealthy people left money in their wills to provide almshouses where the poor could live.

 During the 18th century the Poor Law continued to operate.
 However a law of 1723 allowed parishes to build workhouses to house the destitute.
 Still conditions in 18th century workhouses were generally less harsh than in Victorian ones.

-The Victorian Poor Law
+19th Century Poor Law